ChluNetwork/chlu-protocol/chlu_protocol.md

    require a secret that can be saved.
 Chlu wallets should export all such required information for all cryptocurrencies supported.
 2. Wallets should export the Signing and Encryption key pairs as well.
-A mnemonic can be used to export the signing key pair, and a RSA encryption key should be exported in PEM/base64 format
+A mnemonic can be used to export the signing key pair, and an RSA encryption key should be exported in PEM/base64 format
 3. Finally, wallets have to export the IPFS RSA key used to publish content under the vendor's name.